Prashant-Dwivedi-08-01/esd/README.md

 update and delete the bill
 2) **Officer Database** -> This is the collection of registed officers from the department.
 There is no endpoint to register officer that has to be done by the department
 3) **User Database** -> Contains the user's data along with there meter number.
-Only User can make entry to the collection and update the collection
+When any user registers himself his meter is registered but his bill is not created in Bill Database as that has to be entered by department officer.Only User can make entry to the collection and update the collection

 **Image Description**